lnurl/luds/spec.md

 An example server-side code which processes such withdrawal requests: https://gist.github.com/whiteyhat/85048e46db618c697e1e9a9f8b49426b

-## 3. Linkable payments
+## 3. Log in with Bitcoin Wallet
-What exists currently is a Proof-of-Payment which is a payment preimage but no such thing as Proof-of-Payer.
-The following scheme may be used by a service to link multiple payments as belonging to a single payer without compromising payer's identity.
-Related `lnurl` must be embedded in a Lightning invoice.
+A special `linkingKey` can be used to login user to a service or authorise sensitive actions (such as withdrawal) by signing a challenge, without compromising user identity.

-Linking is achieved by payer providing a `linkingKey` ahead of payment.
-Key derivation is as follows:
+`linkingKey` derivation is as follows:
 1. There exists a private `hashingKey` which is derived by user wallet using `m/138'/0` path.
 2. Service domain name is extracted from `lnurl` and then hashed using `hmacSha256(hashingKey, service domain name)`.
 3. First 8 bytes are taken from resulting hash and then turned into a `Long` which is in turn used to derive a service-specific `linkingKey` using `m/138'/0/<long value>` path, a Scala example:

 ```Scala
 import scala.math.BigInt
 import fr.acinq.bitcoin.DeterministicWallet._